The Stories Told at Máyyan ‘Ooyákma - Coyote Ridge

 The Original Stewards

 For millennia, Indigenous Peoples relied on Coyote Creek watershed and its adjoining oak woodland habitat, managing the landscape through controlled burns.
-Today, the descendants of the Muwekma Ohlone Tribe of the San Francisco Bay Area continue to thrive in the Bay Area as active participants in the ecological care of the region.
+Today, the Muwekma Ohlone Tribe of the San Francisco Bay Area continue to thrive in the Bay Area as active participants in the ecological care of the region.

 The name "Máyyan ‘Ooyákma " (pronounced My-yahn Oiy-yahk-mah) derives from the Native Chochenyo language and translates to "Coyote Ridge."
 To learn more about the fascinating origins and significance of this sacred land, check out our article here.